-"Their new calculation was that there is a 35-50 per percent chance of an eruption occurring," Natalia Deligne, a volcanic hazard and risk modeller, said.
+“Their new calculation was that there is a 35-50 per cent chance of an eruption occurring,” Natalia Deligne, a volcanic hazard and risk modeller, said.

-The remains of six people were retrieved Friday in a daring operation by elite soldiers with two military helicopters under threat of another blast.
+The remains of six people were retrieved on Friday in a daring rescue by elite soldiers under threat of another blast.

 Most of the people on the island were tourists from Australia, the United States, Britain, China, Germany, Malaysia and New Zealand who were on a day trip to see the natural wonder.